Paul Ingrassia (lawyer): Legal and communications work (2018–2025)

 While attending law school, Ingrassia wrote for The Daily Caller and The Gateway Pundit.
 He was twice named as a fellow at the Claremont Institute.
 Ingrassia interned at the White House in Donald Trump's first presidency.
 He is a New York Young Republican.
 Ingrassia co-hosted a podcast, Right on Point (2018–2020), with his sister, Olivia.
 The podcast's Spotify page expressed support for the "timeless ideas" of William F. Buckley Jr. and Russell Kirk, among other conservative writers.

 Ingrassia has maintained a Substack that was read by Trump as early as April 2024, according to Politico Magazine; he has described his blog as "President Trump's favorite Substack".
 In January 2024, he falsely claimed that Nikki Haley was ineligible to serve as president as neither of her parents were born in the United States, citing a post from the far-right political activist Laura Loomer.
 The claim was repeated by Trump.
 According to CNN, Trump had shared Ingrassia's comments nearly one hundred times on social media.

 By 2024, Ingrassia had led communications at National Constitutional Law Union, a self-described counterfirm to the American Civil Liberties Union.
 He was admitted to the New York bar as an attorney in July 2024.
-Ingrassia worked at Joseph D. McBride's law firm, The McBride Law Firm, representing clients accused of having participated in the January 6 Capitol attack.
+Ingrassia worked at Joseph D. McBride's law firm, the McBride Law Firm, representing clients accused of having participated in the January 6 Capitol attack.
+At McBride, Ingrassia assisted in the legal affairs of the Tate brothers, who were accused of rape and human trafficking in Romania.

-Before joining the Donald Trump administration, Ingrassia provided legal representation for the Andrew and Trirstan Tate, who were under investigation for sex trafficking.
-After he joined the Donald Trump administration as White House liaison, Ingrassia told senior Department of Homeland Security (DHS) officials to return seized electronic devices to the Tate brothers, chiding authorities for seizing the assets, and telling the DHS officials that the order came straight from the White House.